 The author reports the case-law of the Supreme Court regarding the issue of remuneration of overtime work in the case of shortening working time below the standards set out in art.
 129 § 1 of Labour Code and towards part-time employees.

 Dr Eliza Maniewska, Doctor of Law, graduate of the Faculty of Philosophy and the Faculty of Law and Administration at Warsaw University.
-Since 1998, she has been employed in the Supreme Court, currently as a member of the Supreme Court Studies and Analysis Office.
+Since 1998, she has been employed in the Supreme Court, currently as a member of the Supreme Court Research and Analyses Office.
 In 2007 she passed the judicial exam with a very good result; entered on the list of legal advisers.
 From 2018, a lecturer at the Faculty of Law and Administration of the University of Warsaw in the Department of Labour Law and Social Policy.
 Author of many publications in the field of labour law and constitutional law.
-Co-author — together with SSN Kazimierz Jaśkowski (currently retired) — Commentary on the Labour Code, which has 11 editions.
+Co-author — together with SSN Kazimierz Jaśkowski (currently retired) — Commentary on the Labour Code, which has 12 editions.